score-json/json/TSF/trustable/assertions/TA-Indicators.md

 * Can we collect data for all indicators?

-    Answer:  We do collect data for all indicators that are currently implemented.
+    Answer:  There are currently no implemented indicators, so that no data are collected.

 * Are the monitoring mechanisms used included in our Trustable scope?